yakinikuman/pistreaming_roomba/README.md

 ## Software Prereqs

-The software has been tested on a Raspberry Pi B+ running Raspbian Buster (headless, but that shouldn't matter).
+The software has been tested on a Raspberry Pi 3B running Raspbian Buster (headless, but that shouldn't matter).

 First make sure you've got a functioning Pi camera module (test it with `raspistill` to be certain).
 Then make sure you've got the following packages
 installed:

     $ sudo apt-get install ffmpeg git python3-picamera

-PyRoombaAdapter:

     $ pip3 install pyroombaadapter ws4py